Reverse Sear Prime Rib

 Tie with Twine or Not?

-Most grocery stores will sell the rib roast already tied with twine.
+Most grocery stores will sell both the bone-in or boneless rib roast already tied with twine.
 This helps keep the shape, but more importantly, it helps you maneuver this big cut of meat.
 I use the twine to turn the rib roast over and around as I’m seasoning.

 Should You Trim the Fat?